dhoyle/splicedocs-jekyll/pages/CmdLineReference/Using/ScriptingTheCLI.md

     </div>

-    You'll notice that <span class="AppCommand">splice&gt;</span> starts
-    and runs exactly as it did in the SQL script example above, then exits.
+    You will notice that the Splice Machine CLI starts and runs exactly as it did in the SQL script example above, and then exits.
     {: .spaceAbove}